SOFE3650F18/project-group-22/README.md

 **UC-12: Administrative Privileges**
 Administrators shall be able to create, update, and delete courses, assign principle lecturers, and prerequisites for a course.
 They are also able to calculate the statistics of a course, and calculate the number of passed students.
 They can view information of students and lecturers as well

+## Quality Attributes

+**QA-1: Privacy**
+The system shall protect the user’s privacy, and prevent students from viewing grades of other people.

+**QA-2: Security**
+The system should be secure and only allow authorized users to view and modify data that belongs to them, and modify how much information others can see.

+**QA-3: Availability**
+The system should almost always be available.
+Whenever there is planned downtime, it should be during low-intensity hours and cannot be for more than 4 hours/month

+**QA-4: User Friendliness**
+The system should be friendly, have multiple language support, have a single login for all content, and have a consistent, easy to understand, and descriptive UI

+**QA-5: Interoperability**
+The system should be highly interoperable, and allow the import of BOZ roster information, export calendars and interoperate with the secondary university systems